Visit Prague by train - the old town square

 1. London to Rotterdam by train & ferry

 A train takes you from London Liverpool Street station directly to the ferry terminal at Harwich International.
 You walk off the train and into the terminal, get your boarding card at the Stena Line check-in desk and walk straight onto the ferry to Hoek van Holland.
 The superferry Stena Hollandica is the largest ferry of its kind in the world.
-There's a self-service restaurant, two bars, lounges, a premium Stena Plus Lounge, cinema & children's play area.
+There's a self-service restaurant, a bar, lounges, a premium Stena Plus lounge & children's play area.
 There's free WiFi in the public areas on 9 deck.
 At Hoek van Holland, you walk off the ship, through passport control and out of the terminal to the adjacent metro station for the frequent metro train to Rotterdam.
 See the Stena Line Rail & Sail page for full details, photos & travel tips.

 Stena Line ferry at Hoek van Holland